BigDataBiology/big-data-biology_org/positions.md

 Salary: 200,000 RMB (26,532 Euro) _per annum_ + subsidized housing.

+### Qualifications

+We are expecting you to have a strong background (including graduate work) in one of the following areas:

+- computational biology
+- algorithmic bioinformatics development
+- microbiome/microbial ecology or microbiology

+Of course, it is not expected that you will know all of these areas deeply, but you should be interested in them.

 **To apply**: send an email to luispedro@big-data-biology.org with your CV and one representative publication.
 Feel free to email with questions or to approach me at conferences about this topic (my [personal